amoe/allen-moronuki/allen_moronuki_notes.md

 That much is extremely unclear.
 The answer is that you can use the `fromInteger` method of the `Num` typeclass to take it back to a plain Num.
+And indeed I have confirmed with an upstream that this is the intended approach.

 ## Match the types